barseghyanartur/faker-file/docs/creating_pdfs.rst

     pdf_file = FAKER.pdf_file(pdf_generator_cls=ReportlabPdfGenerator)

-All examples shown for `pdfkit`_ apply for `reportlab`_ generator, however when building PDFs from blocks (paragraphs, images, tables and page breaks), the imports shall be adjusted:
+All examples shown for `pdfkit`_ apply for `reportlab`_ generator, however when building PDF files from blocks (paragraphs, images, tables and page breaks), the imports shall be adjusted:

 As mentioned above, it's possible to diversify the generated context with images, paragraphs, tables, manual text break and pretty much everything that